Logan-proj/Cybersecurity_Notes/Kali Tools/Metasploit.md

 - Move laterally to another machine on the network

 ### Steps for using post-exploitation tools
-1) Background your current meterpreter session `ctrl + Z` to use other modules
+1) Background your current Meterpreter session `ctrl + Z` to use other modules
 2) Check your currents sessions from msfconsole using `sessions` cmd
 	 - In the future, we can go back to this session using `sessions -i #`.
 3) Use the `back` cmd to exit the current module and load a post-exploitation module